MetaBarj0/covertops-cmake-llvm/README.md

 of a single file containing all coverage information the extension need to report.

+*Reminder*: It is scheduled in a future iteration to expose a wizard for the `coverage` target creation task.

 ## Known Issues

 This extension has just been released.
 Issues are expected, please report them in its repository.

+## Contribution guideline and design information

+First and foremost, feel free to fork the repository by your side.
+That being said the philosophy of this extension is pretty simple and can be summarized as :

+- one click and easy to use once initialized
+- use it often to get fast feedback
+- help you to keep track on the way of TDD

+Contributing would be awesome.
+The code base has been developing using the ATDD methodology and adheres as much as possible to Domain Driven Design approach.
+It makes it easy to test at all layers (from unit to integration passing through acceptance tests), to read, understand and maintain.

 ## Release Notes